pamelac21/Just-Tech-News/README.md

 Create a user table using Sequelize models.

 Create all of the server endpoints using RESTful API standards to work with the `User` model’s data.
+* (Nice work setting up your first Express.js API using Sequelize!
+We created a data model for the user and built the server endpoints using RESTful APIs.
+The User data model enables the application to create and manipulate user data.
+Now users can maintain authorship of their posts, comments, and votes by logging into the website with their personal credentials, such as email and password.)

+Secure user passwords stored in a database with hashing.

+Add Sequelize hooks (lifecycle events) at key junctures in the application workflow to process important tasks

+Use `async` and `await` keywords to handle asynchronous functionality to increase legibility.

+Create user authentication that enables identity verification with a hashed password.